creativecreature/sturdyc/README.md

 Records can be configured to refresh either based on time or at a certain rate of requests.
-All refreshes occur in the background, ensuring that users never have to wait for a record to be updated, resulting in *very low latency* applications.
+All refreshes occur in the background, ensuring that users never have to wait for a record to be updated, resulting in _very low latency_ applications while also allowing unused keys to expire.

 There are examples for all of these configurations further down this file!

 # Installing

 ```sh
 go get github.com/creativecreature/sturdyc
 ```

 # At a glance

 The package exports the following functions:

-- Use [`sturdyc.Set`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Set) to write a record to the cache.
-- Use [`sturdyc.SetMany`](https://pkg.go.dev/github.com/creativecreature/sturdyc#SetMany) to write multiple records to the cache.
-- Use [`sturdyc.Get`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Get) to get a record from the cache.
+- Use [`Get`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.Get) to get a record from the cache.
-- Use [`sturdyc.GetFetch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#GetFetch) to have the cache fetch and store a record.
+- Use [`GetFetch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.GetFetch) to have the cache fetch and store a record.
-- Use [`sturdyc.GetFetchBatch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#GetFetchBatch) to have the cache fetch and store a batch of records.
+- Use [`GetFetchBatch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.GetFetchBatch) to have the cache fetch and store a batch of records.
+- Use [`Set`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.Set) to write a record to the cache.
+- Use [`SetMany`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.SetMany) to write multiple records to the cache.
+- Use [`Delete`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.Delete) to delete a record from the cache.
-- Use [`sturdyc.Passthrough`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Passthrough) to have the cache fetch and store a record.
+- Use [`Passthrough`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.Passthrough) to have the cache fetch and store a record.
-- Use [`sturdyc.PassthroughBatch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#PassthroughBatch) to have the cache fetch and store a batch of records.
+- Use [`PassthroughBatch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.PassthroughBatch) to have the cache fetch and store a batch of records.
+- Use [`Size`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.Size) to get the number of items in the cache.
-- Use [`sturdyc.Size`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Size) to get the number of items in the cache.
+- Use [`Size`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.Size) to get the number of items in the cache.
+- Use [`PermutatedKey`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.PermutatedKey) to create a permutated cache key.
+- Use [`PermutatedBatchKeyFn`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.PermutatedBatchKey) to create a permutated cache key for every record in a batch.
+- Use [`BatchKeyFn`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Client.BatchKeyFn) to create a cache key for every record in a batch.

-To utilize these functions, you will first have to set up a client to manage your configuration:
+To utilize these functions, you will first have to set up a cache client to manage your configuration:

 ```go
 func main() {